Who we are

 Love on a Leash was started in the early 1980s by early enthusiasts of pet therapy in northern San Diego.
 As the realization of the positive power of pet therapy started to grow, the organization was founded to provide a framework and certification for people to provide pet therapy to others.
 We were incorporated in 1995, and are a 501(c)(3) charitable organization.
 Over the years, Love on a Leash® has expanded beyond southern California to nearly every State.
 As of 2015, there are over 2,000 members working as Love on a Leash® therapy teams with their dog, cat or rabbit.
 In many communities, volunteers have formed chapters to help coordinate visits and share common concerns and strategies.

 Love on a Leash®, is headquartered in San Diego County, California.
-Our all-volunteer Board of Directors includes: Margaret Eggers, Bonnie Biggs, Susie Blake, Keith Edleman, Randy Willox, Beverly Hodges, Debbie LaChusa, Meredith Rose, Julie Hernandez, Sue Subkow, Janet Greber, and Lisa Thompson.
+Our all-volunteer Board of Directors includes: Margaret Eggers, Bonnie Biggs, Susie Blake, Keith Edleman, Janet Greber, Sue Subkow, Meredith Rose, Julie Hernandez, Rob Kelber, and Dolores Dowdle.

 What we do

 A therapy pet's primary function is to brighten someone's day.
 The majority of our members are involved in this social side of therapy work.
 Therapy pets and their handlers visit nursing homes, hospitals and schools to provide emotional support.
 They put a smile on someone's face, make their day a little brighter, or bring back a cherished memory.